About Bill Henke

 About Carol Henke

 Growing up in Southern California, I was the kid who loved to make things, This creative curiosity fueled me to complete my B.A. in Art History and Chemistry at Cornell University and my M.A. in Fine Art at California State University at Fullerton.
 These cumulative experiences have informed and nurtured my development as an artist.
+My work has ranged from art conservation, to faux finishing and interior design, and back to the art gallery.
+I still love a creative challenge in any situation.
+Collaboration with artist, client, and materials yields the most rewarding results!

-My work has always been an exploration of color and texture.
-It has been expressed though many media including ceramics, jewelry, fiber, and mixed media constructions.
+My own artwork has always been an exploration of color and texture.
+It has been expressed though many media including ceramics, jewelry, fiber, paint, and mixed media constructions.
 My current emphasis on fibers allows great breadth of expression.
 The dyeing process creates a personal palette from which to choose when composing.
 Stitching, both hand and machine, is used to impose a variety of textures.
 Colors and textures are integrated into abstract compositions to create a dialog with the viewer.
 I am currently producing a body of abstract work that blends my love of color with the expression of a feeling, idea or sensation.

 Henkestudio.com was developed as a means to share our individual and collaborative artwork with a wider audience.